sriramab/gamamanual/G__Operators.md

 ### `split_geometry`

 #### Possible use:
+  * `geometry` OP `float` --->  `list<geometry>`
   * `geometry` OP `point` --->  `list<geometry>`
-  * `geometry` OP `float` --->  `list<geometry>`
   * OP(`geometry`, `int`, `int`) --->  `list<geometry>`

 #### Result:
-A list of geometries that result from the decomposition of the geometry by rectangle cells of the given dimension (geometry, {size_x, size_y})A list of geometries that result from the decomposition of the geometry by square cells of the given side size (geometry, size)A list of geometries that result from the decomposition of the geometry according to a grid with the given number of rows and columns (geometry, nb_cols, nb_rows)
+A list of geometries that result from the decomposition of the geometry according to a grid with the given number of rows and columns (geometry, nb_cols, nb_rows)A list of geometries that result from the decomposition of the geometry by square cells of the given side size (geometry, size)A list of geometries that result from the decomposition of the geometry by rectangle cells of the given dimension (geometry, {size_x, size_y})

 #### Examples:
 ```
-list<geometry> var0 <- to_rectangles(self, {10.0, 15.0}); 	// var0 equals the list of the geometries corresponding to the decomposition of the geometry by rectangles of size 10.0, 15.0
+list<geometry> var0 <- to_rectangles(self, 10,20); 	// var0 equals the list of the geometries corresponding to the decomposition of the geometry of the agent applying the operator
 list<geometry> var1 <- to_squares(self, 10.0); 	// var1 equals the list of the geometries corresponding to the decomposition of the geometry by squares of side size 10.0
-list<geometry> var2 <- to_rectangles(self, 10,20); 	// var2 equals the list of the geometries corresponding to the decomposition of the geometry of the agent applying the operator
+list<geometry> var2 <- to_rectangles(self, {10.0, 15.0}); 	// var2 equals the list of the geometries corresponding to the decomposition of the geometry by rectangles of size 10.0, 15.0
 ```